MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 Built-in evaluators can accept *either* query and respons pairs or a list of conversations:

 - Query and response pairs in `.jsonl` format with the required inputs.
-- list of conversations in `.jsonl` format in the following section
+- List of conversations in `.jsonl` format in the following section.

 | Evaluator         | `query`      | `response`      | `context`       | `ground_truth`  | `conversation` |
 |----------------|---------------|---------------|---------------|---------------|-----------|